hugo-fixit/docs/content/en/documentation/content-management/shortcodes/extended/introduction/index.md

 - **card-icon** _[optional]_ (**fifth** positional parameter) {{< version 0.3.6 changed >}}

     Icon of the card link, support Font Awesome class name or image URL.
-Set to `true` to get the favicon of the link.
+Set to `true` to get the shortcut from the link.

 - **download** _[optional]_ {{< version 0.2.12 >}}